 Just having a portable induction cooktop, a one or two-burner unit for the indoor or outdoor bench, provides a versatile cooking option.
 I cover a selection in my article on what to look for in a portable induction cooktop.

-Compared to most standard stovetops, induction cookers have temperature settings numbered 100 to 500 degrees Fahrenheit (some up 550+° F).
-1
+For one, the controls and settings differ.
+Compared to most standard stovetops, induction cookers can have temperature settings numbered 100 to 500 degrees Fahrenheit (some up 550+° F).
+This means finer adjustment of the heating, especially compared to gas cooktops.

 Induction cooking has a number of advantages.
 While I write about the pros below (skip to section), the thing is, if you have an induction cooktop (or intend getting one) you will need induction compatible cookware.